myltik/azure-docs.ru-ru/articles/storsimple/storsimple-ova-install-update-01.md

 <properties
-   pageTitle="Установка обновлений на виртуальный массив StorSimple | Microsoft Azure" description="В этой статье объясняется, как установить обновления на виртуальный массив StorSimple с помощью локального пользовательского веб-интерфейса и портала." services="storsimple" documentationCenter="NA" authors="alkohli"
+   pageTitle="Install Updates on a StorSimple Virtual Array | Microsoft Azure" description="Describes how to use the StorSimple Virtual Array web UI to apply updates using the portal and hotfix method" services="storsimple" documentationCenter="NA" authors="alkohli"